Frequently Asked Questions

 Do I have to live on campus?

 Research has shown that students who live on campus are often more likely to succeed in college.
-Students with 84 or fewer completed credit hours must reside in the residence halls unless he/she meets one of the following qualifications: 1) 22 years or older, 2) Have completed at least 84 credit hours PRIOR to the beginning of the academic year, 3) Married, 4) Military Service Veteran or 5) Live with a parent or legal guardian within a 30-mile radius of the College.
-You can find out more information on commuter status here.
+Students with 90 or fewer completed credit hours must reside in the residence halls unless he/she meets one of the following qualifications: 1) 22 years or older, 2) Completed at least 90 credit hours PRIOR to the beginning of the academic year, 3) Married, 4) Military Service Veteran, or 5) Lives with a parent or legal guardian within a 30-mile radius of the College.

 Will I be able to sleep and study with so many people around?